Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/troubleshooting.rst

 -----

 To check whether the Nitrokey Passkey is correctly recognized, open the System Report and check for the Nitrokey Passkey appearing as a USB device.
-Otherwise you can use the commandline with the following command to check if your system recognizes the Nitrokey Passkey.
+Otherwise you can run the following command in the terminal to check if your system recognizes the Nitrokey Passkey.

 .. code-block:: shell-session